graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 - one or more Alternate object Type references

 The order of Alternates is significant.
-An Alternate must not reference itself, even recursively.
 Alternates may include Collections, but not nullability.
+An Alternate must not reference itself, without Collections, even recursively.

 An object Type reference may be an Internal, Simple or another object Type.
 If an object Type it may have Type Arguments of object Type references.

-A object is defined with an optional Parent Type and has one or more Fields.
+A object is defined with an optional Parent Type and one or more Fields.

 A Field is defined with at least: